Dee Marvine • P.O. Box 1143 • Big Timber, MT 59011 • 406-932-5710 • dmarvine@bresnan.net

 Sweet Grass (hardcover, Five Star 2003), historical novel set in 1886 Sweet Grass County and Butte, Montana. $26.95

 When spunky Swedish spinster Lili Tornquist, age 29, learns that her widowed father will soon remarry a woman she detests, she leaves her Minnesota home to become the mail-order bride of a distant cousin, Gunnar Jorgeson, a Montana sheep rancher.
 But her new husband falls far short of his promise, and putting aside all she has previously believed about steadfastness and endurance, Lili abandons her marriage to make her own way in the notorious wide-open mining town of Butte.
 In desperation, unable to find more suitable work, she revives a long-dormant talent and takes a job singing in a hurdy-gurdy house, much to the consternation of two men who love her—mine lawyer Charles Weatherby and union organizer Tom Hawes.
 Lili feels loyalty to each of them and her integrity is severely tested.
-After suffering near disgrace, a mine disaster, and a crisis in the integrity of her chosen career, Lili comes to terms with her fear of another disastrous commitment and her desire to belong somewhere—to someone.
+After suffering near disgrace, a mine disaster, and a crisis in her chosen career, Lili comes to terms with her fear of another disastrous commitment and her desire to belong somewhere—to someone.

 Last Chance (hardcover, Doubleday 1993; paperback, Leisure Books 1998; audio, Books in Motion 2004), historical novel set in 1875 Montana.
-Nominated by Western Writers of American for their1994 Best First Novel award.
+Nominated by Western Writers of American for their 1994 Best First Novel award. $14.95

 The Missouri River is no place for a pretty woman to be traveling on her own, but Mattie Hamil is on a frantic search for her fiancé Cal Bodein, a gambler by choice and charmer by nature.
 Mattie gave more than her heart to him that last evening back in St. Louis, and though they plan to marry when he returns from seeking his fortune upriver, she cannot wait.
 Her pregnancy changes everything; now she must find him before her secret is known and she loses her job.
 Mattie finds a protector in the river-wise and widowed steamboat captain Garnet Tanner, who doesn’t hide his disapproval of her missing fiancé when he finally turns up.
 But Cal and Mattie love each other.
 They marry in the post-gold rush town of Last Chance Gulch (soon to become Helena, capital of the territory).
 However, married life does not run smoothly.
 The most powerful men in town are out to ruin Cal.
 In fact, nothing turns out the way Mattie planned, and she needs all the nerve she can muster to keep her going through the trials that lie ahead.